-- The inventory device (Oracle server) is visible in the Discovery & Inventory > All Discovered Devices page - The Oracle instance(s) are missing from the Discovery & Inventory > Oracle Instance page.
+- The inventory device (Oracle server) is visible in the All Discovered Devices page (Inventory > Network Discovery All Discovered Devices) - The Oracle instance(s) are missing from the Oracle Instances page (Inventory > Inventory > Oracle Instances).

 To troubleshoot Oracle discovery:

 - 1. To quickly determine whether the problem is in generating or uploading the discovery file, check on the inventory device for a blocked upload of the .disco file: - On Windows: \$(CommonAppDataFolder)\ManageSoft Corp\ManageSoft\Common\Uploads\ Discovery - On UNIX: /var/opt/managesoft/uploads/discovery/.